ZihaoHanGitHub/Biostat625_Generate_Linear_Model/README.md

 library(LinearModelGenerator)
 ```
 After the code complete, you can start to use this function!

-#GenerateLinearModel
+# GenerateLinearModel
 In this packages,it contains two function, and one dataset, this section is introduce the usage of these two functions, especially the input and output.
 generatorLinearModel is the functino help you to fitted your simple/multiple regression model by Least Squared Estimate.

-##INPUT:
-###S:
+## INPUT:
+You need two input to use this generateLinearModel, one is the formula of your model, and another is your dataset.

-A string, it is defined as a formula formatt, containing your response variable and dependent variables, example formatt:"Y~X1+X2+X3"
+*S:* A string, it is defined as a formula formatt, containing your response variable and dependent variables, example formatt:"Y~X1+X2+X3"

-###Dataset:
-A dataset containing all the variable you mentioned in your *S* (linear model formula), recommended do not containing *N.A*, and the length of each variable should be same.
+*Dataset:* A dataset containing all the variable you mentioned in your *S* (linear model formula), recommended do not containing *N.A*, and the length of each variable should be same.

-##OUTPUT
+## OUTPUT
 The function would return a data frame contain several information about your model.

 ### 0.Mathematics Formula:
 - *Mathematics express:* The model mathematics express.

 ### 1. Coefficient Table:
 - **Description:** Most of your model's coefficients are saved in this data frame.
 - **Estimate:** Parameter estimates obtained through the Least Squared Estimate.